Democratic debate allows one more jab before Iowa caucuses

 The debate, which is being held on the campus of Drake University and will be televised on CNN, marks the first forum with an all-white lineup.
 Businessman Andrew Yang, an Asian American candidate who appeared in the December debate, failed to hit the polling threshold for Tuesday’s event.
 And New Jersey Sen. Cory Booker ended his campaign on Monday after he didn’t make the debate stage, leaving just one black candidate — former Massachusetts Gov. Deval Patrick — in the race.

-This will be the first debate since President Donald Trump authorized the killing of Iranian Gen. Qassem Soleimani, which heightened tensions throughout the Middle East.
+This will be the first debate since Trump authorized the killing of Iranian Gen. Qassem Soleimani, which heightened tensions throughout the Middle East.

 Biden advisers see the development as a boon to his candidacy, allowing him to argue he’s a steady, experienced alternative to Trump.
 But it could easily become a problem if Biden fails to answer what will likely be pointed attacks from Sanders on his support for the Iraq War.